Sea level law: Case studies on council liabilities

 One of the key trends in domestic and international climate litigation is in trying to establish who is liable for taking (or not taking) adaptation measures.

-In this seminar, Catherine Iorns (Victoria University of Wellington) will take you through one aspect of her broad-ranging research into "Sea level rise, housing and insurance: Liability and compensation".
+In this seminar, Catherine Iorns (Victoria University of Wellington) takes you through one aspect of her broad-ranging research into “Sea level rise, housing and insurance: Liability and compensation”.